JujuAdams/Scribble/latest/faq.md

 &nbsp;

+**What versions of GameMaker does Scribble support?**

+Version 8 of Scribble primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Later versions of GameMaker may change functionality in a way that Scribble is not forwards-compatible with, but Scribble uses only native GameMaker functions so is in the best possible position for long-term compatibility.

+&nbsp;

 ## What kinds of fonts can Scribble draw?

 Anything that GameMaker natively supports as a font resource, including spritefonts.
 Scribble additionally supports [MSDF fonts](msdf-fonts) which are very useful for mobile games or any game which might have a wide variety of text sizes.
 Scribble unfortunately doesn't (yet) support fonts added via `font_add()`.